Assignable Activities

 (Note: Student responses whether saved, submitted, or evaluated are lost if an activity is unassigned.
 Re-assigning the activity is treated as a fresh activity.)

-6. If the teacher has removed any class/group from the already assigned section then the teacher will receive another confirmation message.
+Not what you see?
+Click to see the old UI view.
+If the teacher has removed any class/group from the already assigned section then the teacher will receive another confirmation message.
+Click "Unassign" to confirm.

 Reassign Activity

-Please refer to our FluencyLink Activities - Questions guide for information on reassigning an activity.
+Please refer to this guide for information on reassigning an activity.

 Was this article helpful?